PubInv/Gluss-Pusher/index.md

 As you can see, the initial design is primitive.
 You are probably thinking of myriad improvements and possibilities.
 We need thinkers, artitists, writers, tinkes, electrical engineers, programmerns and other makers that I can't imagine.

-The Gluss Pusher project is part of [Public Invention for All Humanity (PIFAH)](https://github.com/PubInv/PIFAH), and is therefore dedicated to publishing everything as free and open source--both hardware designs and software.
-PIFAH is dedicated to the benefit of all humanity.
+The Gluss Pusher project is part of [Public Invention for All Humanity (PubInv)](https://github.com/PubInv/PubInv), and is therefore dedicated to publishing everything as free and open source--both hardware designs and software.
+PubInv is dedicated to the benefit of all humanity.

 ## Current TODO